Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 The standstill current factor set by [M917](/User_manual/Reference/Gcodes/M917){target=_blank} is also used to scale the motor current.
 The scaled current will be a minimum of the current * standstill current factor.

+Stall detect is not supported while phase stepping is enabled.

 ## M970.1 Configure phase stepping velocity constant